-- A part of Bedale Fire Station is leased to the Office of the Police, Fire and Crime Commissioner North Yorkshire for use as a police station.
-The 99 year lease began in March 2003.
-The annual rent is peppercorn, the building construction costs being met equally by the two Authorities. - A part of the Transport & Logistic Hub in Thirsk is leased to the Office of the Police, Fire and Crime Commissioner, North Yorkshire as a shared facility.
-The 99 year lease began in June 2017.
-The annual rent is peppercorn, the building construction costs being met by the two Authorities on an occupation basis. - Easements for underground power cables.
+- A part of Bedale Fire Station is leased to the Office of the Police, Fire and Crime Commissioner North Yorkshire (OPFCCNY) for use as a police station on a 99 year lease.
+The annual rent is peppercorn, the building construction costs being met equally by the two Authorities, and annual running costs shared on occupation basis. - A part of the Transport & Logistic Hub in Thirsk is leased on a 99 year agreement to the OPFCCNY as a shared facility.
+The annual rent is peppercorn, the building construction costs and annual running costs being met by the two Authorities on an occupation basis. - A part of Ripon Fire Station is leased on a 3 year agreement to the OPFCCNY for use as a police station.
+The annual rent is peppercorn, the OFPCC paying 100% of the running costs of the area they occupy and 50% of shared areas. - Easements for underground power cables.